-From the 16th century onwards, the routes become unsafe for travelers Highwaymen, religious wars, the Plague sweeping across Europe and the emergence of Protestantism led to the decline of the Pilgrim’s Way.
+From the 16th century onwards, the Camino de Santiago become unsafe for travelers Highwaymen, religious wars, the Plague sweeping across Europe and the emergence of Protestantism led to the decline of the Pilgrim's Way.
 For several years in which hardly any pilgrims walked the route.

 19th and 20th centuries: the renaissance of the Pilgrim's Way to Santiago